-Since Cycle 72 (2 October 2008) a sudden drop of the Time Delay and Sigma 0 in-flight calibration factors has been observed.
-No impact has been observed on science data.
-An investigation to understand the origin is on-going.
+Since Cycle 72 (2 October 2008) the Time Delay and Sigma 0 in-flight calibration factors have exhibited a wide range of variability.
+However, no impact has been observed on science data.

 Figure 16: Ku and S Band in-flight time delay calibration factor up to cycle 49 (averaged per day)